balderdashy/sails-docs/reference/blueprint-api/Create.md

 }
 ```

-Clients subscribed to linked records also receive an additional notification:
+Clients subscribed to linked records might also receive an additional notification:

-Since our example is demonstrating a [many-to-many](http://sailsjs.com/documentation/concepts/models-and-orm/associations/many-to-many) association, any clients subscribed to any of Pony #47's `friends` (Pony #13 or Pony #25) would receive an `addedTo` notification.
-See the [add blueprint reference](http://sailsjs.com/documentation/reference/blueprint-api/add-to) for more info about those notifications.
+Since the new record in our example included `friends`, an array of related ids representing a plural ([one-to-many](http://sailsjs.com/documentation/concepts/models-and-orm/associations/one-to-many) or [many-to-many](http://sailsjs.com/documentation/concepts/models-and-orm/associations/many-to-many)) association, then `addedTo` notifications would also be sent to any clients who are subscribed to those records on the other side of the relationship-- in this case, ponies 13 and 25.
+See [**Blueprints > add to**](http://sailsjs.com/documentation/reference/blueprint-api/add-to) for more info about those notifications.

-Similarly, if our example represented a [one-to-many](http://sailsjs.com/documentation/concepts/models-and-orm/associations/one-to-many) association, (e.g. if ponies #13 and #25 were Applejack's `employees` instead of `friends`, and Applejack were those ponies' `employer`, then any clients subscribed to ponies #13 and #25 would receive an `addedTo` notification.)

 <docmeta name="displayName" value="create">